aizen991/arabic-Text-classification/README.md

 Imagine we are going to develop a question/answer application.
 We selected Arab native speakers because of lack of competition.
 Then, we decide to start developing a system that defines users' interests and displays the content relative to them.
 Technically we should classify each question/answer before put it in our database.
 Then start tracking users to define their interests (for example by collecting their feedbacks on question/answer which already classified) and finally execute the query to get needed content.
 ### solution
-respository contain a pretained model and dataset for arabic text classification project, the model will be very useful as core of a recommended system based on text,
+respository contain a pre-trained model and dataset for arabic text classification project, the model will be very useful as core of a recommended system based on text,
 ### what's news
 - Add new class 'beauty': add 6500 articles scraped from www.sayidati.com using selenium.
 - Change the number of epochs from 6 to 10 and minimize the learning rate to 0.0001.